 Thank you for your interest in working with The Success Center at West Valley College (WVC).
 The college invests in Peer Tutors as valued members of the department(s) they serve, for many go on to become credentialed teachers at all levels of education.
 Additionally, we aim to “support students along their pathways to reach […] career goals,” and we believe strongly that tutoring skills are relevant to a variety of careers, not just teaching—by becoming a tutor, students strengthen on-the-job skills, build a resume, and gain early entry into a potential career path.

 Please remember that successful completion of Interdisciplinary Studies 40 (ISTU 40): Tutor Training (and ISTU 40E: Writing Tutor Training) is required before someone can submit an application.
-However, there is no guarantee that you will be hired after passing ISTU 40/E. To apply for a Peer Tutor position, please submit this application (including the indicated attachments) and arrange for a WVC instructor to complete your Faculty Recommendation Form; if you wish to tutor in a variety of subjects, a separate referral will be needed for each separate discipline.
+However, there is no guarantee that you will be hired after passing ISTU 40/E. To apply for a Peer Tutor position, please submit this application online, send your resume and unofficial transcript to Jen Wagner via email, and arrange for a WVC instructor to complete your Faculty Recommendation Form; if you wish to tutor in a variety of subjects, a separate referral will be needed for each separate discipline.

 General Peer Tutors at West Valley currently earn $14.75/hour (Writing Tutors earn $15.75/hour) during their first semester of employment, and get regular pay increases each full semester with a $17/hour cap.

 In order to apply to become a WC Peer Tutor, you must:

 Have earned a “B” or better in all subjects you wish to tutor:

 - Have a cumulative GPA of 3.0 or better